3XCeptional/Wallpapers/README.md

 ---

+## ⚠️ Disclaimer of Ownership

+> **All images featured in this archive are the property of their respective creators and copyright holders.**
+>
+> I do not claim ownership of any image.
+This collection is maintained for personal, non-commercial use only.
+The primary purpose is to serve as a private reference and a convenient organizational backup.
+If you are a copyright holder and would like an image removed, please open an issue on this repository.

 ---

-## Disclaimer

-**All images in this collection are the property of their respective creators or copyright holders.**

-I do not claim ownership of any image.
-This repository serves only as my personal archive and is not intended for commercial distribution.
-The organization and documentation are for personal reference and convenience.

----

-## License
+## 📜 License

-This repository is licensed under the [MIT License](LICENSE).
-See the LICENSE file for details.
+The organizational structure, documentation, and the automation script used to generate this repository are licensed under the **MIT License**.
+Please see the [LICENSE](LICENSE) file for full details.

+**Note:** This license applies only to the repository's scaffolding and code, **not** to the images themselves.